seangransee/blog/content/posts/graphql-redundant-relationships.md

 ---
 title: Redundant "Through" Relationships in GraphQL
-date: 2018-10-08T19:53:39-05:00
+date: 2018-10-18T19:53:39-05:00
-draft: true
 ---

-_This is part of a series about [decisions my team and I made with our GraphQL schema]({{< relref "graphql-decisions.md" >}}).
+_This is part of a series about [decisions my team made with our GraphQL schema]({{< relref "graphql-decisions.md" >}}).
 Check out that post for context, or to read about other decisions we made._

 Let's say you're modeling the users in a set of companies.
 Each company has offices scattered across multiple cities, each of which is split into departments that contain a collection of users.
 It might be tempting to model your schema like this to keep it lean: